• Blog

 • Present their videos and answer class questions

-5 common myths about the flipped classroom
+5 benefits of the flipped classroom for learners

 Students and administrators can join in, too, with benefits like learner-made video content and video-based professional development.
 Yes, interactive video forms the heart of the flipped classroom, but it does so much more.